 The complex network we maintain includes distribution stations, overhead lines, poles and underground cables.
 In every power system, faults are an unavoidable issue that needs to be managed.
 Faults can occur in the power system for multiple reasons.
 They can be due to the weather, mechanical failure of a component of the system or accidents such as vehicles colliding with poles or by animals interfering with wires and supporting structures.
 Power may also be cut off for safety reasons if someone has come into contact with a live conductor.
-Faults can even be due to criminal activity such as copper theft.
+Faults can also be as a result of criminal activity i.e. copper theft.